CescaNeri/DataMining-MachineLearning/machine-learning/introduction/introduction.md

 ![](tractica.jpg)

-For both graphs, we can not the exponential trend and the variety of continents covered.
+For both graphs, we can note the exponential trend and the variety of continents covered.

 *Information is the oil of 21st century, and analytics is the combustion engine*